Things to do in Pakefield, Suffolk

-It is a popular holiday village with a large well known camp site which at specific times of the year hold functions for local people.
+It is a popular holiday village with a large well-known campsite which at specific times of the year holds functions for local people.

-There are also plenty of alternate accommodation for holiday makers near the sea.
+There is also plenty of alternative accommodation for holidaymakers near the sea.

 Various small shops are in the centre of the village with a large supermarket close by.